 Costs can be classified in different ways.
 There are manufacturing costs and non-manufacturing costs, direct and indirect costs, product and period costs, controllable and uncontrollable costs, fixed and variable, etc.

 Management accountants need to understand cost concepts because they are vital in many areas of planning, control, and decision-making.
-In this unit, we will learn about the different types of costs and product costing systems.
+This chapter presents the different types of costs and product costing systems.